 Do you board dogs?

-We are not a boarding or kennel facility, however some of our sitters do host dogs in their own home.
+We are not a boarding or kennel facility, however some of our sitters do occasionally host dogs in their own home.
 Dogs must meet certain criteria (size, temperament, current vaccines, potty trained, neutered, etc).
 Call us to discuss your specific needs and details.

 What does a typical Dog Walk/Visit Visit look like?

 Our Dog Walk/Visits are 20 minutes, or longer, depending on your pet’s needs.
 We will spend our time walking (brisk or a stroll depending on their needs), or backyard fetch if they prefer, and of course giving lots of love and affection!
 We’ll also check and refresh water bowls and clean up any accidents.
 Please note that because of liability reasons, we will never walk your dog off-leash.